+Time Mode

-Time Mode This field shows the current time mode setting.
+This field shows the current time mode setting.
 Possible settings are UTC, GPS and Local.
-Since NTP always uses UTC, this setting only affects any optional

-Time Code or Serial Time outputs.
+Since NTP always uses UTC, this setting only affects the frontpanel display and any optional Time Code or Serial Time outputs.
+For example, if this field shows Local, then the time shown on the front-panel display will be Local time but NTP will remain at UTC time.
 To change the time mode setting use the systimemodeconfig command via the console port.